Amid 'gas war' talk, Russia reassures Europe on supply

 "We are negotiating with the European Union about reverse deliveries into Ukraine," Prodan said.
 "We will make gas purchases from reverse flows urgently, on the conditions offered by European gas companies."

 Officials in Kiev said these would be Germany's RWE and France's GDF Suez.
-Pipeline operators from Ukraine and its western neighbor Slovakia will meet on Tuesday to resolve technical issues.
+Pipeline operators from Ukraine and its western neighbour Slovakia will meet on Tuesday to resolve technical issues.

 Brussels has also said it would prevent Russia from shipping extra gas to EU customers via pipelines that go around Ukraine to make up for deliveries disrupted by any cut-off to Ukraine.